The more we know about your business the more we can save your organization with proactive maintenance.

 Maintenance definition:

-Overhaul involves taking a piece of equipment apart, inspecting it, cleaning, repairing, or replacing damaged or worn parts, and then reassembling it.
+Overhaul involves taking a piece of equipment apart, inspecting it, cleaning it, repairing or replacing damaged or worn parts, and then reassembling it.
 Overhauls are performed to extend the life of equipment and ensure it operates at peak efficiency.
-They are typically more comprehensive than routine maintenance or repairs and are scheduled based on the equipment's operating hours, condition, or manufacturer's recommendations.
+They are typically more comprehensive than routine maintenance or repairs and are scheduled based on the equipment's operating hours, condition, or manufacturer recommendations.

 Key Takeaways: